Shahin-Mjz/Shahin-Mjz/README.md

 >
 ## Portfolio
 > ### Cybersecurity Portfolio
->> This cybersecurity portfolio demonstrates expertise by auditing controls, risks, and compliance at a fictional company.
+>> This cybersecurity portfolio demonstrates expertise by auditing a fictional company's controls, risks, and compliance.
 The comprehensive report details the security posture through an asset inventory, risk assessment, control types and purposes, and a compliance checklist.
 It offers recommendations to mitigate identified risks and gaps.
 Conducting audits to identify and remediate vulnerabilities showcases cybersecurity skills. <br><br>
 >> <img src='https://github.com/Shahin-Mjz/My-Files/blob/main/Portfolio.png' width='350' height='400'/> <br><br>
 >> **View this cybersecurity portfolio** <a href='https://github.com/Shahin-Mjz/My-Files/blob/main/all_files_together.pdf'>**here**</a>
 ## Skills